 Andrew’s personal brand project, which he co-founded in 2005, helped build PEC’s taste of place – Buddha Dog.
 It was not just a restaurant, it was a platform for the promotion of community economic development through local food.
 Using the lowly hotdog as a Slow Food ambassador Buddha Dog built a bridge between children, parents, farmers, and chefs.
 Andrew sadly said goodbye to Buddha Dog in 2013 as he returned to his full-time career as a Creative Director.

-Rebecca and Andrew split their time between Toronto and Prince Edward County sharing their adventures with their two teenage sons Jack and Liam, and their Silver Labrador Blueberry.
+Rebecca and Andrew split their time between Toronto and Prince Edward County sharing their adventures with their two sons Jack and Liam, and their Silver Labrador Blueberry.